 Snowshoes were invented over 6,000 years ago by indigenous people who observed how some animals in winter climates had larger feet, which helped them stay up on the snow.
 Snowshoes have evolved a lot over the past few decades but they still have the same basic structure and function.

 If you want to give snowshoeing a try, you may be asking where do I get snowshoes and where do I go.
 If you aren’t sure you want to invest in a pair, there’s good news.
 There are many places throughout the province where you can rent or borrow snowshoes to try.
 If you are looking for both snowshoe rentals and trails, there are many cross-country ski clubs and downhill ski clubs that have both snowshoes and snowshoeing trails available.
 Here are some that may be in your area.
+If you already have snowshoes you can also take advantage of these great trails.

 Ski Clubs with Snowshoeing